authenticvision/zonesync/README.md

 Synchronize a zone file to [CloudFlare](https://cloudflare.com/) or [INWX](https://inwx.de).

-The provider is selected automatically from the configured name servers.
 The `$ORIGIN` directive must be set to identify the zone.

 **Warning: Be very careful when using this, API interactions are not well